minos-org/minos-core-settings/README.md

 ## About

-This repository provides the minimal settings which gives to minos its identity.
-It's intend to be installed in all environments, even environments without graphic interface.
-Some of these changes affect:
+This repository provides minimal settings which gives to minos its identity.
+It's intend to be installed in all environments, even those without graphic interface.
+Some of the changes affect:

 - Skel default files:
- - `.bash_profile` (add gpg-agent/tmux autolaunchers)
+ - `.bash_profile`: add gpg-agent/tmux autolaunchers
- - `.aliases` (replace cd, rm and other core system applications with minos wrappers)
+ - `.aliases`: replace cd, rm and other core system applications with minos wrappers
- - `.profile.d/shundle.sh` (shundle integration)
- - `.tmux.conf` (tmux/tundle integration)
+ - `.profile.d/shundle.sh`: shundle integration
+ - `.tmux.conf`: tmux/tundle integration
- - `.vimrc` (default vim configuration)
+ - `.vimrc`: vim configuration

 - Sudo settings:
  - turn on sudo insults
  - set a longer (1hr) timeout
- - add subgroups to bypass password authentication for shutdown/hibernate/wakeup ...
+ - bypass password authentication for shutdown/hibernate/wakeup

+- Ssh:
+ - connection sharing, improve performance and general resiliance

 - Bash
+ - autocompletion enhancement
- - advanced bash settings and 'vi' as default readline mode
+ - 'vi' as default readline mode

+- Motd
+ - modify message of the day and other personality files

 ## Quick start